GoogleChrome/developer.chrome.com/site/en/blog/layoutng/index.md

-[immutable flat list representation](/blog/renderingng-data-structures/#inline-fragment-items) for inline layout, but also features paragraph-level caching for faster relayout, shape-per-paragraph to apply font features across elements and words, new Unicode bidirectional algorithm using ICU, a lot of correctness fixes, and more.
+[immutable flat list representation](/blog/renderingng-data-structures/#inline-fragment-items) for inline layout, but also features paragraph-level caching for faster relayout, shape-per-paragraph to apply font features across elements and words, a new Unicode bidirectional algorithm using ICU, a lot of correctness fixes, and more.

 ## Types of layout bugs